When an employment ends

 • Include the payment date (this is the date the post cessation payment is made).

-• You should submit a new RPN request.
+• Request a new RPN request.

 • Make a payroll submission for the post cessation payment.